ValeMel/stylegan/README.md

 . start generation from a constant and not a latent variable.
 Random noise is introduced in StyleGAN* at other levels.

-. integrate the learning into a mapping network and performing affine scaling and biasing of Adaptive Instance normalization on top at various levels and in each layer; this replaces the pixelnorm original GAN normalization and enables control of styles for each feature
+. integrate the learning into a mapping network and performing affine scaling and biasing of Adaptive Instance normalization on top at various levels and in each layer, then mixing the styles thus created; this replaces the pixelnorm original GAN normalization and enables control of styles for each feature

 The quality of the result achieved is then measured through Frechet Inception Distance (measures distance between two densities) and Precision and Recall.